-Trigg, a Republican, was the representative for Virginia's 13th congressional district from 1803 to 1805.
+Trigg was the representative for Virginia’s 13th congressional district and was a Republican.
+He served from 1803 to 1805.

 From Jun 1797 to Mar 1804, Trigg missed 34 of 490 roll call votes, which is 6.9%.
 This is better than the median of 17.7% among the lifetime records of representatives serving in Mar 1804.
 The chart below reports missed votes over time.